-Using sleep tracking means that you are obviously gonna have to wear the watch on your wrist while sleeping.
+Sleep tracking means you will have to wear the watch on your wrist while sleeping.

-That’s because smartwatches rely mostly, if not entirely, on movement to analyze your sleep habits.
+That’s because smartwatches rely mainly, if not entirely, on movement to analyze your sleep habits.

-After a proper night’s sleep, you should get the below results:
+After a decent night’s sleep, you should get the below results:

-- Time in bed: The overall time you spent laying down – regardless of how much of it was while sleeping
+- Time in bed: The overall time you spent lying down – regardless of how much of it was while sleeping.

-- Actual sleep time: This Shows only how much time you spent sleeping – regardless of how much time you spent on the bed
+- Actual sleep time: This Shows only how much time you spent sleeping – regardless of how much time you spent in the bed.

-- Awake: How much time you spent awake while lying on the bed
+- Awake: How much time you spend awake while lying on the bed.

-- REM: The overall time that you spent in the REM stage “Rapid Eye Movement.”
+- REM: The overall time you spent in the REM stage “Rapid Eye Movement.”

 - Light: How much of your sleep was light sleep.

-- Deep: How much time you spend in the deep sleep stage
+- Deep: How much time do you spend in the deep sleep stage.

-- Typical range: The range of minimum and maximum averages for a healthy adult of your age, gender, and body weight.
+- Typical range: The minimum and maximum averages for a healthy adult of your age, gender, and body weight.
 Typical ranges are identified by the white diagonal lines in the graph.